 Criminal Background Check and Drug Testing

 Students will be required to successfully complete a criminal background check prior to matriculation in the program, and periodically thereafter.
 This will be done at the student's expense.
-Additionally, students will be required to successfully pass a urine drug screen (UDS) and periodically thereafter.
+Additionally, students will be periodically required to successfully pass a urine drug screen (UDS).
 This will also be at the student's expense, and may include random UDS.
 Failure to comply may be interpreted by the program as equivalent to failing a UDS and result in disciplinary action including expulsion from the program.

-Certain legal issues, professional reprimands and/or criminal convictions may preclude a student from being accepted by clerkships and thus may impact the student's ability to successfully complete the program, could delay their program completion date and impede their ability to achieve certification and/or licensure.
+Certain legal issues, professional reprimands, and/or criminal convictions may preclude a student from being accepted by clerkships and thus may impact the student's ability to successfully complete the program, delay their program completion date, and impede their ability to achieve certification and/or licensure.

 Appeals Involving Dismissals

-A student will be notified by the chair of recommendations for dismissal, either for academic, professional, or disciplinary reasons.
-The student may appeal the chair's decision in writing to the dean, outlining the reason for the appeal.
-The appeal must be submitted to the Dean of the School of Health Professions, within 5 business days of the chair's initial notification of dismissal.
+A student will be notified by the Chair or his/her designee of recommendations for dismissal, either for academic, professional, or disciplinary reasons.
+The student may appeal the chair's decision in writing to the Dean of the School of Health Professions, outlining the reason for the appeal.
+The appeal must be submitted to the dean, within five (5) business days of the chair's initial notification of dismissal.

 The PA program honor code will be presented to each class at the beginning of the program, and students will be asked to sign the Student Honor Code Pledge (see Appendix B).
 The honor code is presented to the student at the beginning of each exam on Examplify.
-The word "exam/examination" refers to any type of assessment in any course; for example quizzes, midterms, finals, etc. In addition, the following directions must also be followed by every student during an examination.
-Both these notices need to be acknowledged by clicking on the button provided within the application (on laptops, tablets, or iPads):
+The word "exam/examination" refers to any type of assessment in any course; for example quizzes, midterms, finals, etc. In addition, refer to the directions under the Examinations section of this document.

 Competencies for the PA Profession

-The program curriculum and goals are guided by the Competencies for the Physician Assistant Profession, which serves as a map for PAs in developing and maintaining professional competencies at various points in their clinical practice (see Appendix J).
+The Competencies for the Physician Assistant Profession published by PAEA serves as a map for PAs in developing and maintaining professional competencies at various points in their clinical practice (see Appendix J).

 The first two years (didactic phase) of the PA program are presented as an integrated curriculum over the course of four semesters, consisting of the following: